small-tech/auto-encrypt/README.md

 ## Making a graceful exit

-When you’re ready to exit your app, call the `AutoEncrypt.shutdown()` method.
-This will allow Auto Encrypt to perform housekeeping and to destroy its certificate check update interval which, if not destroyed, will prevent your app from exiting.
+When you’re ready to exit your app, just call the `server.close()` method as you would normally.
+This will allow Auto Encrypt to perform housekeeping like shutting own the HTTP server that is used for answering Let’s Encrypt challenges as well as performing HTTP to HTTPS redirections and to destroy its certificate check update interval which, if not destroyed, will prevent your app from exiting.

 ## Developer documentation